Nautilus Treadmills – Reasonably Priced Home Machines

 About the Company

 Nautilus and sister company Schwinn share their treadmill designs.
-Currently, both brands offer two treadmills each which are identical except for the color of the cosmetics on the console.
+Currently, both brands offer three treadmills each which are identical except for the color of the cosmetics on the console.

 Nautilus Treadmills

-While reviews find that these are decent treadmills, they have weak warranties, and unfortunately are fitted with the least attractive console of any treadmill made.
+While reviews find that these are decent treadmills, they all have weak warranties, and the T614 is fitted with the least attractive console of any treadmill made.
 If the poorly designed console doesn’t turn you off, the tiny LCD windows provided for feedback definitely will.

 What the Future Holds